First Parish Links

 Rev. Cohen has been active in the Unitarian Universalist Association, serving on a variety of district and national committees.
 She has coauthored a handbook on sabbaticals for ministers and congregations, and a book of her sermons, Believing in Evolution, was published by the congregation in celebration of her tenth anniversary at the church.
 She delivered a major paper on "The Impact of Women in Ministry on Unitarian Universalist Congregations" for the 1999 Professional Days of the UU Ministers Association.

 The governance structure of the church has been changed from a single Parish Committee to a board-and-council model to handle the growing programs.
 The Board manages the business and prudential affairs of the parish, including the preparation of long-term plans and initiatives, and the Council, a collection of committee and organization liaisons, plans and coordinates the many activities of the church.
-The First Parish staff has grown to ten full-time and part-time people, including an assistant minister, Ellen Spero, and a Director of Religious Education, Dan Harper.

 A Caring Circle was created in 1985 to meet the emergency needs of parishioners.
 In 1991 the congregation decided that services of union for gays and lesbians would he welcome in the sanctuary.
 A Lay Pastoral Ministry program came into being in 1998 to expand pastoral coverage.
 In 1999 First Parish became an official UUA Welcoming Congregation for gay, lesbian, bisexual and transgender persons.
 A Memorial Garden was created in 2000 to commemorate First Parish loved ones.